CrossRef/event-data-user-guide/event-data-manual.md

  - When you gathered data for this DOI, e.g from Facebook, which URL did you use to query it?
  - The landing page for a DOI changed.
 At what point did you start using the new URL to query for it?

 **Note:** This Artifact is used by querying Agents such as the Facebook Agent.
-Other sources may report events for mappings that are not on this list.
+Other sources may report Events for mappings that are not on this list.

 #### Newsfeed List {#artifact-newsfeed-list}